 The same report revealed that, since most of those EU migrants came to Britain with their education already paid for, they ‘endowed the country with productive human capital that would have cost the UK £6.8bn in spending on education.’

-A separate study conducted by the LSE last year concluded that:
+A separate study conducted by the LSE in May 2016 concluded that:

 The fact is that EU migrants coming here are enriching our country (as do non-EU migrants).